bonlineza/laravel-paygateweb/README.md

 composer require misterbrownrsa/laravel-paygateweb
 ```

 Since Laravel 5.5 automatically includes the service provider, it won't be necessary to register it.
-However, if you really want to, run the following command
+However, if you really want to, add the following line to your `providers` array in `config/app.php`

 ```
+MisterBrownRSA\PayGateWeb\PayGateProvider::class
 ```

 ##Usage Examples